skypilot-org/skypilot/docs/source/reference/tpu.rst

    tpu-v2-128   1
    tpu-v2-256   1
    tpu-v2-512   1
-   ...
+   tpu-v3-8     1
+   tpu-v3-32    1
+   tpu-v3-64    1
+   tpu-v3-128   1
+   tpu-v3-256   1
+   tpu-v3-512   1
+   tpu-v3-1024  1
+   tpu-v3-2048  1

-After creating a TPU Pod, multiple host VMs (e.g., :code:`v2-32` comes with 4 host VMs) will be ready.
+After creating a TPU Pod, multiple host VMs (e.g., :code:`v2-32` comes with 4 host VMs) are launched.
-Normally user needs to SSH into all the hosts to setup environments and then launch the job on each host.
+Normally, the user needs to SSH into all hosts (depending on the architecture used, either the ``n1`` User VMs or the TPU Host VMs) to prepare files and setup environments, and then launch the job on each host, which is a tedious and error-prone process.

-SkyPilot automates such process for you.
-During :code:`sky launch`, all the setup/run commands will be executed on every host.
+SkyPilot automates away this complexity.
+From your laptop, a single :code:`sky launch` command will perform workdir/file syncing, and then execute the setup/run commands on every host of the pod.
 Here is a task YAML for a cifar10 training job on a :code:`v2-32` TPU Pod with JAX (`code repo <https://github.com/infwinston/tpu-example>`_):

 .. code-block:: yaml